top of page

 While the microplastic problem seems overwhelming, there is hope.
 By reducing our reliance on single-use plastics and making informed choices about the products we purchase, we can significantly impact the amount of plastic entering the environment.
 Here are some actionable steps you can take to make a difference:

 • Embrace reusables: Ditch single-use plastics by carrying a reusable water bottle, shopping bag, and coffee cup.
 Opt for bar soap or shower gel in place of plastic-bottled products.
-Invest in a reusable safety razor or menstrual cup to further minimize plastic waste in your daily routine.
+Invest in a reusable safety razor or menstrual cup to minimize plastic waste in your daily routine.

 • Seek natural alternatives: Look for personal care products free of microplastics, such as those labelled "natural" or "eco-friendly."
-Scrubs made from ground nuts or seeds are a fantastic alternative to plastic microbead-laden exfoliants.
+Scrubs from ground nuts or seeds are a fantastic alternative to plastic microbead-laden exfoliants.
 Choose natural fibre clothing like cotton or hemp over synthetic fabrics that shed microplastics during washing.

 • Become an advocate: Educate your friends, family, and community about the dangers of microplastics.
 Share informative articles and social media posts to raise awareness.
 Organize beach cleanups or participate in local environmental initiatives.
 Lobby your local representatives to enact policies that curb single-use plastic use and promote responsible waste management practices.